 Automation

 We deem a system or process as automated when it requires minimal to no human intervention to make decisions.
 Note that this differs from automatic, which means a process that acts involuntarily.
-A car wash is automatic; a home light that turns itself off 30 minutes before dawn is automated.
+A car wash is automatic; a home light that turns itself off 30 minutes before dawn is automation.

 http://reactiongifs.com/?p=19982